#1 Ranked Children’s Hospital by U.S. News & World Report

 The Inherited Cardiac Arrhythmia Program at Boston Children’s specializes in family-based services for children with CPVT.
-The program meets with and assesses entire families all at once, usually in one day.
+The Family Arrhythmia Clinic meets with and assesses entire families all at once, usually in one day.
 Our specialists use clinical and genetic testing to identify if any family member is at risk of developing the condition.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”